riscv-admin/prs/CHARTER.md

 The PRS TG will be performing the following tasks:

- * Defines a clear process for any TG to propose a new SBI extension
+ * Defines a clear process[3] for any TG to propose a new SBI extension
  * UEFI/ACPI specification revision will follow the open standard ECR process
  * Provides an open collaborative platform to discuss the new specification proposals
  * Responsible for Proof of Concent (PoC) completion of the new extensions